Izjava o dostopnosti digitalnih vsebin, izdelkov in storitev

 Websites

-With the upgrade and redesign of Monri’s official website and the implementation of the UserWay accessibility plugin, the website is largely compliant with the Web Content Accessibility Guidelines 2.2 (WCAG 2.2).
+With the upgrade and redesign of Monri’s official website and the integration of the UserWay accessibility plugin, the website is largely compliant with Web Content Accessibility Guidelines 2.2 (WCAG 2.2).

-Despite our efforts to make our websites accessible, we recognize that some limitations remain and we are actively working to address them.
-Below is a list of known limitations and possible solutions:
+Despite our efforts to ensure our websites are accessible, we are aware that certain limitations remain and are actively working to address them.
+Known limitations and possible solutions include:

-- Monri Payments official website: Some links lack sufficient context to be understandable on their own, which may confuse screen reader users.
+- Official Monri Payments website: Some links lack sufficient context to be understood independently, which may confuse screen reader users.

 In-store Payment Processing

-Card payment devices offered by Monri Payments (POS terminals) were developed and put into production before 28 June 2025.
-According to Article 31 of the Act, these devices may remain in use in their current form for the next 20 years, until 28 June 2045.
+The card payment devices provided by Monri Payments (POS terminals) were developed and released before 28 June 2025.
+Pursuant to Article 37(3) of the Act, these devices may remain in use in their current form for the next 20 years, until 28 June 2045.

-Therefore, these products are currently not subject to accessibility obligations, but Monri monitors technological developments and aligns new generations of devices with future requirements.
+Therefore, these products are currently exempt from accessibility obligations.
+However, Monri monitors technological developments and aligns new generations of devices with future requirements.

 Known limitations:

-- No option to change font size or optimize contrast.
+- No font size adjustment or contrast optimization features

 Online Payment Processing

 This includes products such as WebPay and WSPay payment forms, Monri Web Dashboard, WSPay Admin, PayPer Dashboard, QR Pay Dashboard, WebRisk, WPOS Admin, and other similar interface tools.
-These online solutions are partially compliant with accessibility principles according to WCAG 2.2 guidelines.
-There are functional and visual limitations that affect accessibility for users with disabilities, particularly those using assistive technologies (e.g., screen readers, keyboard navigation, high contrast devices).
+These online solutions are partially compliant with WCAG 2.2 accessibility guidelines.

-- Most online applications do not support full navigation without using a mouse.
+- Most online apps do not support full navigation without a mouse,

-- Most interfaces support font enlargement and scaling without loss of functionality.
+- Most interfaces support font scaling without disrupting functionality

-- Some applications have contrast levels below the recommended ratio (at least 4.5:1), but information is never conveyed by color alone.
+- Some apps have contrast levels below the recommended 4.5:1, though information is never conveyed by color alone,

-- Alternative descriptions for images and icons conveying information are sometimes missing.
+- Some images and icons conveying information lack alternative text.

-Monri continuously invests efforts to improve the accessibility of its digital products and services, especially in online payments.
-We are aware of existing functional and visual shortcomings that affect accessibility for users with disabilities and have planned systematic updates and interface adaptations throughout 2025 and 2026 aimed at achieving greater compliance with applicable guidelines (including WCAG 2.2).
+Monri continues to invest in improving the accessibility of its digital products and services, especially in the area of online payments.
+We are aware of current functional and visual shortcomings affecting users with disabilities and have planned systematic updates and interface adjustments in 2025 and 2026 to increase alignment with current guidelines, including WCAG 2.2.

 Cash Register Solutions

-According to Article 4, paragraph 2 of the Act, products not directly intended for end users (e.g., devices used exclusively by business staff) are not subject to accessibility requirements.
+According to Article 3(1) of the Act, products not directly intended for end users (e.g., devices used exclusively by business personnel) are not subject to accessibility requirements.

-Therefore, Monri Payments’ classic fiscal cash registers used by staff (e.g., waiters, salespeople) are exempt from the Act as they are not designed for use by end users.
-Only self-service solutions (self-service kiosks and cash registers) fall under the scope of the Act.
+Thus, traditional Monri fiscal cash registers used by personnel (e.g., waiters, sales staff) are not covered by the Act as they are not designed for end-user use.
+Only self-service solutions (self-service kiosks) fall within the scope of the Act.

-These solutions are currently not compliant and upgrading them would require significant technical and financial investments, which at this time represent a disproportionate burden according to Article 13 of the Act.
-Known limitations include:
+The self-service kiosks are currently not compliant and upgrading them would require significant technical and financial investment, which currently constitutes a disproportionate burden as defined in Article 37 of the Act.

-- No support for screen readers or alternative input methods
+- No screen reader or alternative input support

-- No option to increase font size or ensure contrast schemes
+- No font scaling or contrast theme support

-Pursuant to Article 13 of the Act on Accessibility Requirements for Products and Services and Article 7 of Directive (EU) 2019/882, Monri Payments invokes exemption due to disproportionate burden, considering the nature of the products, number of users, and cost structure of upgrades.
+In accordance with Article 37 of the Act on Accessibility Requirements for Products and Services and Article 32(2) of Directive (EU) 2019/882, Monri Payments claims exemption on grounds of disproportionate burden, considering the product’s nature, number of users, and upgrade cost structure.

 Support and Documentation

-Monri provides user support through multiple accessible channels, including email, contact forms, and technical documentation available on its websites.
-Contact forms are largely adapted for use with screen readers and keyboard navigation, aiming to ensure accessible communication to all users, including persons with disabilities.
+Monri Payments provides customer support through multiple accessible channels, including email, contact forms, and technical documentation available on its websites.
+Contact forms are largely adapted for use with screen readers and keyboard navigation to facilitate accessible communication for all users, including those with disabilities.

-User documentation, guides, and FAQs are available in text format and written in simple and clear language in accordance with the Act’s requirements.
-However, we are aware that some older materials are not fully compatible with assistive technologies such as screen readers, and some video content still lacks captions or transcripts.
+User documentation, guides, and FAQs are available in textual format and written in clear and understandable language, in line with the requirements of the Act.
+However, we acknowledge that some older materials are not fully compatible with assistive technologies like screen readers and that certain video content lacks subtitles or transcripts.

-Additionally, support staff are currently not specifically trained to assist users with disabilities.
-Monri is considering including basic training on communication and assistive technologies for support staff as part of future training programs.
+It is also noted that current customer support staff are not specially trained to work with users with disabilities.
+Monri is considering including accessibility and assistive technology training in future support staff development programs.

-- Uses WCAG 2.1 AA guidelines as a standard for developing new products, digital interfaces, and applications,
+- Follows WCAG 2.1 AA guidelines as a standard in developing new products, digital interfaces, and applications

-- Incorporates accessibility adaptations in the development plan for products and services that were on the market before 28 June 2025.
+- Integrates accessibility adaptations into development plans for products and services released before 28 June 2025

 Preparation of the Accessibility Statement

-This statement was prepared using a self-assessment method carried out by the Monri Payments team.
-It was created in accordance with the proposed format pursuant to Article 11, paragraph 2 of the Act and the recommended methods from the European Commission Guidelines.
+This statement was prepared using the self-assessment method conducted by the Monri Payments team.
+It was drafted in accordance with the format proposed by Article 19 of the Act.

-The statement was compiled on 27 June 2025 and last updated on 27 June 2025.
-It will be reviewed at least once a year or in the event of significant changes to relevant products or legislation.
+The statement was issued on 27 June 2025 and last updated on 3 July 2025.
+It will be reviewed at least once per year or in the event of significant changes in relevant products or legislation.

 Feedback and Contact

-If you notice inaccessible content, have difficulty using our products or services, or wish to request an accessible alternative, please contact us:
+If you encounter inaccessible content, experience difficulty using our products and services, or wish to request an accessible alternative, please contact us:

 - By phone: +385 1 444 0064